Azure-Samples/azure-cosmos-db-sql-dotnet-multi-master/README.md

 api: SQL
 ---

-# Azure Cosmos DB SQL Api Multi-Master Sample for .NET
+# Multi-Master SQL API Sample for .NET

 This sample demonstrates how to implement conflict resolution with a multi-master enabled Cosmos DB database.
 This solution includes a conflict generator class that will intentionally attempt to create conflicts.
 It also includes three different conflict resolution mode samples so you can see how conflicts are resolved.